blucreative/dlr-arma3/docs/infantry/formations.md

 Security: The ability that the element has to detect and respond to contact

 ## Formations for Sections/Fireteams
-For each of the images in the formations, below, the colour coding represents the following:
+For each of the images in the formations, below, the colour coding represents the following, however the positioning of each role is not a strict requirement:
 - Green - Rifleman
 - Yellow - Auto Rifleman
 - Orange - Designated Marksman